ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## initcapUTF8

-Like [initcap](#initcap), сonvert the first letter of each word to upper case and the rest to lower case.
+Like [initcap](#initcap), `initcapUTF8` converts the first letter of each word to upper case and the rest to lower case.
 Assumes that the string contains valid UTF-8 encoded text.
 If this assumption is violated, no exception is thrown and the result is undefined.

 :::note